unnatiii15/loan-approval-analysis-dashboard/README.md

 # 📊 Loan Approval Analysis Dashboard

 ## 🚀 Project Overview
+Loan approval decisions depend on multiple financial and behavioral factors.
-This project analyzes loan application data to uncover key factors influencing approval decisions and support data-driven lending strategies.
+This project analyzes loan application data to uncover **key drivers of approval and rejection**, and presents the findings through an interactive Power BI dashboard.

-The workflow combines **Python-based data cleaning** with an **interactive Power BI dashboard** for business insights.
+The goal is to move from raw data → insights → decision support.

 ---

 ## 🎯 Objective
-To identify the most important factors affecting loan approval and provide a clear, visual understanding of approval patterns.
+To identify the most important factors influencing loan approval and provide a clear, data-driven view of approval patterns for better decision-making.

 ---